ciamac-da/book-list-fullstack-app-using-graphql-reactjs-expressjs-mongodb/README.md

 Connected To Database
 Server running on port 4000

+# Go to ReactApp path and try to install the Dependencies using ==> npm install

-# Go to reactApp path and try to start reactApp using ==> yarn/npm start
+# Already did?:) So now try to start reactApp using ==> yarn/npm start

 # Have Fun:)